What Is the HAMMER Lab All About?

 How Does the Hammer Lab Function?

 HAMMER Lab meetings are held on Tuesdays from 4pm to 5pm during the fall and spring semesters.
-Optional meetings are held during the summer months.
+We use these meetings to brainstorm study ideas, troubleshoot tricky research method decisions, and coordinate who is helping who with what project tasks.

 How do I Join the HAMMER Lab?